Soccer-Euro-Ukraine penpix

-KIEV, June 5 The Ukraine squad for the Euro 2012 finals comprises the following 23 players:
+May 2 The Ukraine squad for Euro 2012 is likely to be chosen from the following players:

 GOALKEEPERS